10 surprising facts about Ethiopia

 1. Ethiopia for vegetarians

 Ethiopian cooking is some of the tastiest, healthiest and most diverse cuisine on the continent.
 And, unlike many African countries, it’s a haven for vegetarians.
 The simple reason for this is that most Ethiopians follow a particular strand of Orthodox Christianity that prohibits the eating of any animal products on Wednesdays and Fridays.
 And the happy by-product of this for herbivores is that restaurants tend to always have a few deliciously spicy vegan stews on the menu.
-It also means that when you say that you don’t eat meat they’ll actually understand the idea, instead of replacing the beef you requested be left off your pizza with chicken!
+It also means that when you say that you don’t eat meat they’ll actually understand the idea, instead of replacing the beef you requested be left off your pizza with, say, chicken.

 Find out more about how Ethiopia will surprise you with its monolithic churches, stunning national parks, ornate palaces and welcoming tribespeople on Intrepid tours of Ethiopia!